+OCTOBER 2019 COMMKIT – LEADERSHIP COLUMN

-OCTOBER9Conveners of the Common Good
+Conveners of the Common Good

 When you think of October, pumpkins, Halloween and fall foliage usually come to mind.
 But October is notable for another reason – it’s National Co-op Month.
 This is the time of year when cooperatives across the country, including [CO-OP NAME], celebrate who we are and more importantly, the members we serve.

 Cooperatives are different than other types of businesses.
 When the market declines to offer a product or service, or does so at a very high price, co-ops intervene to fill the need.